-(See accompanying notes to parent company only financial statements.)
+(See accompanying notes to consolidated financial statements.)

 Hunya Foods Co.
-Ltd.

-Notes to the Parent Company Only Financial Statements

-For the Years Ended December 31, 2023 and 2022

-(Amounts in thousands of New Taiwan Dollars, unless otherwise specified)
+Ltd. and Subsidiaries Notes to the Consolidated Financial Statements For the Years Ended December 31, 2023 and 2022 (Amounts in thousands of New Taiwan Dollars, unless otherwise specified)

 I. Company History